Otira: History

-Not far away from the hotel (originally opened in 1902, but rebuilt following a fire in 1911) is the former post office which was built in 1952 to replace an earlier one.
-This has been refurbished into an art gallery known as the 'John Burns Gallery of Modern Art'.
+Not far away from the hotel (originally opened in 1902, but rebuilt following a fire in 1911) is the former post office which was built in 1952 to replace an earlier 1901 office, hit by lightning in 1942.
+It was x and provided for increased telephone traffic.
+It closed from 5 February 1988 when Postmaster-General, Richard Prebble, closed or reduced 580 offices.
+The first post office opened in 1875.
+The office has been refurbished into an art gallery known as the 'John Burns Gallery of Modern Art'.
 The complex exhibits art which is a surprise to many visitors, housed as it is in the middle of the Southern Alps.
 The former postmaster's house also survives.

 Heading up the valley, there are a number of houses dotted along the highway.
 Rata Lodge Backpackers is situated near Goat Creek and provides alternative accommodation to the Otira Stagecoach Hotel.

 When the tunnel opened in 1923, traction power for the Otira to Arthur's Pass electrified section was provided by a steam-driven generating station known as the 'Power House' — a large imposing building which included a big shed and repair workshop for the electric locomotives.

 The steam generating plant closed in July 1941, with the source of power then coming from the newly-constructed transmission line from Lake Coleridge to the West Coast.
 This involved building a transformer substation at Otira, along with a rectifier substation at the tunnel mouth.
 Staffing required at the Otira substation meant four houses were built, two of which still survive.
 The old power house has been demolished.

 Close to the town are two major feats of civil engineering: the Otira Tunnel, and the Otira Viaduct.